Jim61C/Image-Based-Labeling-Using-Wide-Baseline-Matching/README.md

 # Usage:
 Running the algorithm

+- clickGroundTruth.py
-- clickGroundTruth.py - Automatic Unique Feature Construction & Ground Truth Click; Constructed unique features will be saved in ./features_generated
+..- Automatic Unique Feature Construction & Ground Truth Click ..- Constructed unique features will be saved in ./features_generated ..- click on the image for the patch to be processed/recorded ..- press 'u' for undo
+..- press any other key for finish

+- comparePatches.py
-- comparePatches.py - Unique Feature Detection
+..- Unique Feature Detection

+- matchPatches.py
-- matchPatches.py - Unique Feature Matching & full algorithm starter
+..- Unique Feature Matching & full algorithm starter

+- multiProcessTestDescriptor.py
-- multiProcessTestDescriptor.py - Driver program for muti-process full algorithms
+..- Driver program for muti-process full algorithms

 Image Labeling Database Folder Structure Required:

 ./images
 ├── testset_flower1
 │   ├── test1.jpg